Smooth rigidity for codimension one Anosov flows: Preliminaries

 Using volume invariance we have

-And by compactness the supremum is also $<1$.
+where $J^s\phi^t $ and $J^{u}\phi^t$ denote the stable and the unstable Jacobians of $\phi^t$.
+By compactness the supremum the above expression is also $<1$.
 Therefore $E^s$ and $E^{0s}$ are $C^1$.
-Hence, $W^s$ and $W^{0s}$ are also uniformly $C^1$.
+Hence, the stable foliation $W^s$ and and the weak stable foliation $W^{0s}$ are also uniformly $C^1$.
 (In fact, because the inequality is strict one can also conclude $C^\nu$ regularity for some $\nu>1$.)
-Reversing the time and using the same criterion one can also see that $W^{0u}$ is uniformly $C^1$, but $W^u$ is merely H\"older continuous transversely to the leaves.
+Reversing the time and using the same criterion one can also see that the weak unstable foliation $W^{0u}$ is uniformly $C^1$, but the unstable $W^u$ is merely H\"older continuous transversely to the leaves.